jangler/xmutils/readme.txt

     - Duty cycles for channels A and B (using instrument names)
     - Noise type for channel D (using instrument names)

-    NES duty cycles work as described for the Gameboy.
+    NES duty cycles and noise type work as described for the Gameboy.

     DPCM is not yet implemented.